How Apple's already building its future AR universe, headset or not

 Face and eye tracking

 ARKit 2 can track eye movement using the iPhone X's front-facing TrueDepth camera, which will also likely end up on Apple's other iPhones arriving later this year, and maybe Apple's next iPad Pros.
 The results, based on developer experiments seen on Twitter, are already impressive.
-This could be a test run to evolve where Apple's future eye-tracking tech goes next: maybe in headsets eventually, or to find ways to not just read what we're looking at and make eye-controlled hands-free interfaces, but turn our expressions and emotions into information.
-Or, make a whole new wave of Memoji-like avatar puppets.
+This could be a test run to evolve where Apple's future eye-tracking tech goes next.
+Maybe it'll be in headsets eventually.
+Or it'll be used to find ways to not just read what we're looking at and make eye-controlled hands-free interfaces, but turn our expressions and emotions into information.
+Or it could help make a whole new wave of Memoji-like avatar puppets.

 Virtual objects live everywhere